 Telco Cloud service providers consider data and analytics as their top investment priorities to improve customer experience, to contextualize and personalize services for customers.
 Monetizing data helps in directing marketing campaigns for maximum business impact, designing new digital services, providing information to external advertisers and agencies.
 Also, analytics are seen increasingly important to understand the experience, needs and behavior of the IoT industry verticals.

-Some ways through which the complexity can be reduced is by splitting the intelligence analytics into the following buckets:
+Some ways through which the complexity can be reduced is by splitting the experience analytics into the following buckets:

 In summary, analytics not only make the Telco Cloud provider an ‘intelligent platform’, but also support new revenue and facilitate automated actions for remediation.
-With connectivity and intelligence analytics, the Telco Cloud provider can fuel the growth of digital services, as well as the IoT services.
-With the use of machine learning in analytics, many operational problems will be solved automatically and customer experience will be improved through targeted messages, campaigns and services totally tuned to the customer need.
+With network and experience analytics, the Telco Cloud provider can fuel the growth of digital services, as well as the IoT services.
+With the use of AI/ML in analytics, many operational problems can be solved automatically and customer experience can be improved through targeted messages, campaigns and services totally tuned to the customer need.